-- To clean up incidents of graffiti vandalism or notify police on 131 444 the incident has occurred.
+- Clean up incidents of graffiti vandalism and notify police on 131 444 the incident has occurred.
 Many local governments offer a free graffiti removal service or expert advice.

 The WA Police Force undertakes graffiti investigations, also focusing on community (and student) education and crime prevention through environmental design (CPTED).